-- To intercept and divert runoff from one undisturbed area to another undisturbed stabilized area at non-erosive velocity. - To transport off-site flows across disturbed areas such as right-of-way. - All temporary swales shall have uninterrupted positive grade to an outlet. - To intercept sediment laden water from a disturbed area and divert it to a sediment trapping device. - Diverted runoff from an undisturbed area shall outlet directly into an undisturbed, stabilized area at a non-erosive velocity. - Hydraulic design of temporary swales shall accommodate a 25-year, 24-hour storm frequency.
+- Temporary swales shall have uninterrupted positive grade to an outlet. - Diverted runoff from an undisturbed area shall outlet directly into an undisturbed, stabilized area at a non-erosive velocity. - Hydraulic design of temporary swales shall accommodate a 25-year, 24-hour storm frequency.
 In cases where temporary swale failure would endanger the roadway or other Illinois Tollway facilities, hydraulic design shall accommodate the 50-year event.
-The lining design shall accommodate a 10-year, 24-hour storm.

-- For Temporary Swale, Treatment Type I, consisting of temporary ground cover and a heavy-duty erosion control blanket, the maximum channel velocity shall not exceed the manufacturer's recommended velocity for the erosion blanket.
-Generally, channel slope should not exceed 3%. - For Temporary Swale, Treatment Type II, consisting of course aggregate CA3 for ditch lining, 3 inches in thickness over a geotextile filter fabric (designed for use with riprap), pressed into the soil with construction equipment, the maximum channel velocity shall not exceed 3 feet per second.
-Generally, channel slope should not exceed 5%. - For Temporary Swale, Treatment Type III, consisting of gradation RR3 riprap in a layer at least 8 inches thick over a geotextile filter fabric (designed for use with riprap), pressed into the soil, the maximum channel velocity shall not exceed 4.5 feet per second.
-Temporary Swales may require the design of a velocity dissipation device at their outlet, to prevent localized erosion.
-Generally, channel slope should not exceed 8%. - Temporary swales may require the design of a velocity dissipation device at their outlet to prevent localized erosion. - Swales collecting runoff from disturbed areas shall be specified to remain in place until the disturbed areas are permanently stabilized. - The use of Type II and Type III Treatments shall be approved by the Illinois Tollway Environmental Unit. - Additional reference on drainage swales can be found in Article 41-2.04(a) of the IDOT Bureau of Design and Environmental Manual, Chapter 41.
+The lining design shall accommodate a 10-year, 24-hour storm. - For Temporary Swale, Treatment Type I, consisting of temporary ground cover and heavy-duty erosion control blanket, the maximum channel velocity shall not exceed the manufacturer's recommended velocity for the erosion control blanket.
+Generally, the channel slope shall not exceed 3%. - For Temporary Swale, Treatment Type II, consisting of coarse aggregate CA 3 for the ditch lining in a layer of 3 inches in thickness over filter fabric (designed for use with riprap), pressed into the soil with construction equipment, the maximum channel velocity shall not exceed 3 feet per second.
+Generally, the channel slope shall not exceed 5%. - For Temporary Swale, Treatment Type III, consisting of gradation RR 3 riprap in a layer at least 8 inches thick over filter fabric (designed for use with riprap), pressed into the soil with construction equipment, the maximum channel velocity shall not exceed 4.5 feet per second.
+Generally, the channel slope shall not exceed 8%. - Temporary swales may require the design of a velocity dissipation device at their outlet to prevent localized erosion. - Swales collecting runoff from disturbed areas shall be specified to remain in place until the disturbed areas are permanently stabilized. - The use of Type II and Type III Treatments shall be approved by the Illinois Tollway Environmental Unit. - Side slopes of the diversion dike shall be 2:1 (V:H) or flatter.